shreyasirc/Building-a-RAG-system/README.md

    my-fastapi-app
    ```
 ### Understanding the Dockerfile
-Here's a brief overview of what each section in your `Dockerfile` does:
+Here's a brief overview of what each section in `Dockerfile` does:

 ```Dockerfile
 # Use the official Python image from the Docker Hub